SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 In order to illustrate WebSphere Application Server integration, the following sections will highlight the required WebSphere configuration changes and provide sample code for sending and receiving messages using Enterprise Java Beans.

 This EJB sample consists of two enterprise beans, a Message Driven Bean and a Session Bean.
 The MDB is configured to receive a message on a `requests` Queue.
-When the MDB receives a message it then calls a method of the Session Bean to send a reply message to a `reply` Queue.
+When the MDB receives a message it then calls a method of the Session Bean to send a reply message to a `replies` Queue.
 The EJB sample requires configuration of various J2C entities in WebSphere to support usage of the Solace JCA compliant resource adapter.

 The following steps are required to accomplish the above goals of sending and receiving messages using the Solace message router.